microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 Any external service that is consumed as part of your pipeline is a resource.

-An example of a resource can be another CI/CD pipeline (say Azure pipelines, Jenkins etc.) that produces artifacts, code repositories (GitHub, Azure Repos, Git), container image registries (ACR, Docker hub etc.) and package feeds (Azure artifact feed, Artifactor etc.).
+An example of a resource can be another CI/CD pipeline that produces artifacts (say Azure pipelines, Jenkins etc.), code repositories (GitHub, Azure Repos, Git), container image registries (ACR, Docker hub etc.) and package feeds (Azure artifact feed, Artifactor etc.).

 ## Why resources?

+Resources are defined at one place and can be consumed anywhere in your pipeline.
 Resources provide you the full traceablity of the services consumed in your pipeline including branches, versions, tags, associated commits and work-items.
-Resources are defined at one place and can be consumed anywher in your pipeline.
+You can fully automate your DevOps workflow by subscribing to trigger events on your resources.

 Resources in YAML represent sources of types pipelines, repositories, containers and packages.